bohrium/constitution/constitution.md

     Tokens spent on vetoed legislation are not returned.

+Now, what new behaviors might this "token system" incentivize?
+For example, what if a thin majority rudely introduces replicas of an obstructed bill, depleting the opposition's tokens until they can no longer afford to obstruct?
+The *threatened* passage of a thin-majority bills is itself something to do only sparingly.
+So let's make that cost tokens, too:

     SENATE VOTING PROCEDURE

         This procedure decides on a bill.
 No bill shall pass to the President's desk without having been passed by the House and *afterward* by this procedure.
-But this procedure does not apply to the Senate's extraordinary activities such as advice-and-consent, impeachment trials, veto overrides, constitutional amendments,
+This procedure does not apply to the Senate's extraordinary activities such as advice-and-consent,
+        impeachment trials, veto overrides, constitutional amendments,
         admission of States to the Union, etc.

     (A) The Senators vote with simple yeas and nays.
 Should nays outnumber yeas, the bill fails.
 The Vice President breaks ties.
-    (B) Should the bill pass step (A), any f=(2/5)ths may, by spending tokens, initiate a "neofilibuster".
+    (B) Should the bill pass step (A), any f=(2/5)ths of Senators may, by spending tokens, initiate a "neofilibuster".
 Here's what happens:
         (B.a) The objectors initiate by spending O=2(**) tokens in sum.
         (B.b) The supporters may choose to spend S=3(**) tokens in sum;
-              if they do not, the bill fails.
+              unless they do so, the bill fails.
-        (B.c) After d=7(**) days of deliberation, there shall promptly follow...
+        (B.c) After d=7(**) days of deliberation shall promptly follow...
         (B.d) ...the Weighted Vote Procedure to determine passage of the bill.
-    (C) Otherwise, the bill passes.
+    (C) If no "neofilibuster" occurs, the bill passes.

     The Congress may by a 3/5s unweighted majority in each Chamber, subject to the ordinary veto and veto-override procedures, alter the parameters O,S,d